ItzPsychen/NONSENSE-generator/README.md

 ### 1. Prerequisites

-Before running the application, make sure you have the following tools installed and configured:
+Before running the application, make sure you have a valid **Google API Key** and the following tools installed and configured:
+- .

 #### Java Development Kit (JDK) 21 or later
 - Check the version with: